Nathanh3r/NathansLab06-Caches/REPORT.md

 The best full-cache configuration we tested was:

 - 8-way, 16384, LRU
-- Cost = `21.296`
+- Cost = 21.296

 The split-cache configuration above was:

-- 4-way, 8192 data + 4-way, 8192 instruction
+- 4-way, 8192 data + 4-way, 8192 instruction cache
-- Cost = `19.36`
+- Cost = 19.36

 This split configuration was cheaper and had miss rates very close to the best full-cache configuration.
-In every program, the split cache stayed close to the best full-cache miss rate while using less total cost.
+In every program the split cache stayed close to the best full-cache miss rate while using less total cost.
 This makes it a very good cost-performance tradeoff.

-## Observations Across the Four Programs
+## Repeated Trends found Across the Four Programs

 A few consistent trends appeared in all four executables:

 - Increasing cache size always reduced miss rate.
-- Increasing associativity also reduced miss rate, but the improvement became smaller at higher associativity.
+- Increasing associativity also reduced miss rate, but the improvement became smaller the higher the associativity.
-- The difference between 4-way and 8-way associativity was often small compared to the added cost.
+- The difference between 4-way and 8-way associativity was pretty small compared to the added cost.
 - Instruction caches had much lower miss rates than data caches, especially at larger cache sizes.
-- hello_cpp had a much larger trace than hello_c, but both showed the same overall cache trends.
+- hello_cpp had a much larger trace than hello_c, but both showed the same cache trends.
 - matrix_row and matrix_col had very similar miss-rate behavior in my results.
-- The graph clearly shows diminishing returns when associativity increases from 4-way to 8-way.
+- The graph shows that going from 4-way to 8-way associativity only gives a small improvement in miss rate.

 ## Best Overall Configuration

-The best absolute performance came from:
+The best raw performance came from:

 - 8-way, 16384, LRU

-However, the best overall cost-effective configuration** was:
+However, the best most cost-effective configuration was:

 - Split cache: 4-way, 8192 data cache + 4-way, 8192 instruction cache, both using LRU

-I chose this configuration because it gave miss rates that were very close to the best full-cache results while costing less.
+I chose this configuration because it gave miss rates that were very close to the best full-cache results while still costing less.

 ## Conclusion

 This lab showed that larger caches and higher associativity reduce miss rate, but the lowest miss rate is not always the best design once cost is considered.
 Although an 8-way, 16384 full cache gave the best raw performance, a split-cache design with 4-way, 8192 instruction and data caches was the best balance between low cost and good performance.
-Overall, the results showed clear diminishing returns at very large cache sizes and high associativity, which is why cost-effective cache design matters.
+Overall, the results showed that while increasing cache size and associativity helps reduce miss rates, the gain is not as large at higher values, which makes cost-effective cache design important.